baneraimed logo

 Thomas Lüscher MD

-President of the European Society of Cardiology; Director of Research, Education & Development and Consulting Cardiologist at the Royal Brompton & Harefield Hospital Trust and Professor of Cardiology at the Imperial College in London (UK);
+President of the European Society of Cardiology; Director of Research, Education & Development and Consulting Cardiologist, the Royal Brompton & Harefield Hospital Trust and Professor of Cardiology, the Imperial College in London (UK);

-Director of the Center for Molecular Cardiology at the University Zurich (Switzerland)
+Director of the Center for Molecular Cardiology, the University Zurich (Switzerland)

 11:50-12:10